onox/orka/docs/logging.md

 to log messages to various destinations like the terminal or a file.
 This can help to debug your application.

-Each message has a module from wich the message originates and a level:
+Each message has a module, from wich the message originates, and a level:

 | Module           | Level        |
 |------------------|--------------|